Krysztal112233/krysztal-language-scala/README.md

 ## Why fork?

 The number of people who use Scala is very small, but the power of Scala's expressiveness makes the language practically perfect for developing mods.

 The original `fabric-language-scala` was unmaintained and the maintainers couldn't spare any more effort to maintain it, so it slowly became unmaintained and non-functional.

 Support for Scala3 is, if anything, almost non-existent.

 So I decided to fork it and maintain it myself and implement it to be compatible with the original `fabric-language-scala`,named `krysztal-language-scala`.

 ## NOTE

-- This language adaptor will synchronize content upstream as much as possible and will ensure availability as much as possible.
+- This language adapter will synchronize content upstream as much as possible and will ensure availability as much as possible.
+- If you are **DEVELOPER**, please reading [FOR_DEVELOPER](./docs/FOR_DEVELOPER.md), and remind your user which Scala3 version you used
+  - I suggested you should using the newest version as possible
+- If you are **USER**, please reading [FOR_USER](./docs/FOR_USER.md)

+From KLS `3.3.2`, I set the compile target of `javac` to Java17, it means you should using at least 1.18

 ## How to use?